3700 Wailea Alanui Drive, Wailea, Hawaii 96753

 All major rental car companies can be found at Kahului Airport.
 Visit http://hawaii.gov/ogg/ for a listing of Kahului Airport (OGG) car rental companies.
 Hertz car rental is also located onsite at the Wailea Marriott.
 For reservations, call 1-808-891-1383.

-On-the-spot transportation can be requested through the mobile app UBER.
-Simply download the UBER app from Apple Store or Google Play, select your ride and location, tap Request and wait for your driver to appear.
+On-the-spot transportation can be requested through the mobile apps UBER and LYFT.
+Simply download the preferred app from Apple Store or Google Play, select your ride and location, tap Request and wait for your driver to appear.
 Fares can be estimated in advance and payment is collected via the app.
-First-time users can get $15 off their first ride with promotion code “UberBraddahB.”
+Both apps offer promo code discounts for first time users.

 The County of Maui operates a public transit system that provides limited service to the airport.
 The Maui Bus stops at marked locations fronting the terminal.
 The routes are operated daily.
 All vehicles are ADA accessible.